Benarivo66/meal-management-app/README.md

   e.
 For other operating systems, please check the Postgres website - https://www.postgresql.org/download/.

 2. Create Database
   a.
-Create database with the name `mealdb`.
+Create a database with any name.
-  - We can do that by running `psql postgres` on the command line followed by `CREATE DATABASE mealdb;`.
+  - We can do that by running `psql postgres` on the command line followed by for instance `CREATE DATABASE mealdb;`.
 Do not ignore the semicolon.
-  - The user should be "Mac" and password set to "null".
-Another option may be to edit the meal-app/src/addonUserCategory/db/knexfile.ts file to your password and user.
+  - create USER, DATABASE and PASSWORD variables in a .env file to match the pg username, the pg database you intend to use and your pg password.
+Note the process.env variables in /meal-app/src/addonUserCategory/db/knexfile.ts file.

 3. Clone the Repo and Install Dependencies
   a.
 Clone the repo